This EITI Report was published in December 2020 and covers the 2018 fiscal year. It is the Philippines' 6th EITI Report.

 For details on the scope of data included, please consult the EITI Reports.

-Oil and gas revenues were mainly collected through the government’s share of oil and gas production (63% of oil and gas revenues) and corporate income tax (28%), while mining revenues were mainly collected through corporate income tax (38% of total mining revenues) and excise tax on minerals (24%).
+Oil and gas revenues were mainly collected through the government’s share of oil and gas production (41% of oil and gas revenues) and corporate income tax (27%), while mining revenues were mainly collected through corporate income tax and output VAT.

 Local government units (LGUs) are entitled to 40% of the total collections from extractive companies in their locality.
 To facilitate the transfer of LGUs’ shares, the relevant central government agencies issue a certification to the Department of Budget and Management (DBM), which is then tasked to release the shares to the LGUs.